-WEB 225 - Responsive Design and Typography 3:3:0 Explores Cascading Style Sheet (CSS) standards and flexible grid systems for Web page layout and typography.
+WEB 225 - Responsive Design and Typography

+Explores Cascading Style Sheet (CSS) standards and flexible grid systems for Web page layout and typography.
 Responsive web design automatically adapts to various screen sizes.
 This course specifically addresses the history, design, and selection of typefaces, fonts and letterforms, rapid prototyping of Web sites, and the creation of comprehensive Web page layouts (comps) for conversion to CSS, HyperText Markup Language (HTML), scalable design, and media elements.
 Prerequisite: WEB 125 and 133 with grades of C or higher.

-WEB 227 - eBooks, eDocs, & ePublishing 3:3:0 Features industry-leading applications: Adobe InDesign and Adobe Acrobat.
+WEB 227 - eBooks, eDocs, & ePublishing

+Features industry-leading applications: Adobe InDesign and Adobe Acrobat.
 This course enables the Web Designer to create new electronic publications and/or convert traditional print documents for publication to the Web.
 Students also create files appropriate for mobile devices, such as the Apple iPad, the Amazon Kindle, and the Barnes & Noble Nook.
 Prerequisite: WEB 133 with a grade of C or higher.

-WEB 230 - 2-Dimensional Animation for the Web 3:3:0 Covers Web animation techniques using 2-Dimensional and 2-1/2-Dimensional animation software including Adobe Flash, Adobe After Effects, Adobe Edge Animate, as well as HyperText Markup Language 5 (HTML5) capabilities.
-This course focuses on creating 2-D and 2-1/2D vector objects.
-Students learn to animate those objects through space and over time, integrate audio and video, apply fills, textures, light sources and special effects, and then optimize the animated objects for the Web.
-Prerequisite: WEB 130 with a grade of C or higher.
+WEB 230 - Motion Graphics

+Covers Web animation techniques using 2-Dimensional and 2.5-Dimensional animation software including Adobe Creative Cloud (CC) products, as well as HyperText Markup Language (HTML) and Cascading Style Sheet (CSS) capabilities.
+This course focuses on creating 2-D and 2.5-D vector objects.
+Students learn to animate those objects through space and over time, integrate audio and video, apply fills, textures, light sources and special effects and then optimize the animated objects for the Web.
+Prerequisite: WEB 125 and 130 with grades of C or higher.

-WEB 231 - 3-Dimensional Animation for the Web 3:3:0 Features the industry-leading application, Autodesk Maya.
+WEB 231 - 3-Dimensional Animation for the Web

+Features the industry-leading application, Autodesk Maya.
 This course covers 3-Dimensional modeling, texturing, animating, dynamics, lighting, visualization, and special effects.
 Methods of passing graphic information in to and out of Maya are addressed, as well as optimization of animations for the Web.
 Other topics include motion capture, 3-Dimensional digitizing, 3-Dimensional printing, Google Sketch-Up, Google Earth, Web3D, Web Graphics Library (WebGL), and X3-D. Students should note that these applications require computers that have significant processing power, graphics ability, memory, and disc space.
-The College has computers that are able to handle these software applications available for students in the Web labs at HACC's Midtown II building.
+The College has computers that are able to handle these software applications available for students in the Web labs at HACC's

+Midtown II building.
 Please consult the instructor for specifications.
 Prerequisite: WEB 130 with a grade of C or higher.